harisadnan21/cell-simulations/README.md

 Cell Society
 ====

-This project implements a cellular automata simulator.
+This project implements a cellular automata simulator

 ### Timeline